jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 ### Objectives

-Booth calls these "targets", not objectives, but Phillips and Phillips (2010) attribute the original use of the term in instructional design to Robert Mager for his 1967 book *Preparing instructional objectives.*

-Per Booth (2011), targets “allow you to structure measurable learning interactions” and “improve the impact of instruction, particularly when participants have had a hand in defining them” ([read more](https://www.cmu.edu/teaching/resources/Teaching/CourseDesign/Objectives/CourseLearningObjectivesValue.pdf) about how learning outcomes support student learning from the Eberly Center).
+Booth calls these "targets", not objectives, but Phillips and Phillips (2010) attribute the original use of the term in instructional design to Robert Mager for his 1967 book *Preparing instructional objectives.* Per Booth (2011), targets “allow you to structure measurable learning interactions” and “improve the impact of instruction, particularly when participants have had a hand in defining them” ([read more](https://www.cmu.edu/teaching/resources/Teaching/CourseDesign/Objectives/CourseLearningObjectivesValue.pdf) about how learning outcomes support student learning from the Eberly Center).
+Per Diamond (2008), targets are meant to:

+- "Communicate to your students your expectations and how the students will be assessed.
+- Serve as the basis for selecting instructional methods.
+- Serve as the basis for your assessment of student achievement."

+Booth (2011, p.
+116) also categorizes the "knowledge dimensions" that learning objectives may speak to as "factual, procedural, conceptual, or metacognitive".
+She suggests mapping the content of an instructional scenario in terms of these categories.

 Targets form a hierarchy: